sensu/sensu-docs/content/sensu-go/5.12/reference/agent.md

 For any configuration flag you wish to specify as an environment variable, you will need to append `SENSU_` and convert any dashes (`-`) to underscores (`_`).
 Then, add the resulting environment variable to the appropriate environment file described above.
 You must restart the service for these settings to take effect.

-In the following example, the `API-HOST` flag is configured as an environment variable and set to `"0.0.0.0"`.
+In the following example, the `api-host` flag is configured as an environment variable and set to `"0.0.0.0"`.

 {{< language-toggle >}}